agateau/qpropgen/README.md

 - `access`: Can be `private` or `protected`.
 Access modifier for generated member variables.
 Defaults to `private`.

+- `includes`: a list of files to include in the header

 ### `properties`

 `properties` is an array of property definitions.